Bokondji Imama: Professional

 As an unrestricted free agent from the Coyotes, Imama was signed to a one-year, two-way contract with the Ottawa Senators on the opening day of free agency on July 1, 2023.
 Imama attended Ottawa's 2023 training camp, but failed to make the team.
 He was placed on waivers and after going unclaimed, assigned to Ottawa's AHL affiliate, the Belleville Senators to start the 2023–24 season.
 He registered ten points in 53 games with Belleville.
 Imama was suspended by the AHL on January 13, 2024 for three games due to events in a game versus the Toronto Marlies on January 12.
 Imama was recalled by Ottawa on April 6.
 He made his debut for Ottawa that night in a 4–3 loss to the New Jersey Devils, fighting Kurtis MacDermid in the first period.
 He appeared in six games with Ottawa, going scoreless.

 After a lone season within the Senators organization, Imama left as an unrestricted free agent and was signed to a one-year, two-way contract with the Pittsburgh Penguins on July 1, 2024.
 He went unclaimed on waivers, and was assigned to Pittsburgh's AHL affiliate, the Wilkes-Barre/Scranton Penguins, to start the 2024–25 season.
 He was recalled by Pittsburgh on January 25, 2025 after Bryan Rust suffered an injury.
 He made his Pittsburgh debut the following day on January 26, replacing Blake Lizotte in the lineup against the Seattle Kraken.
 In a game against the Philadelphia Flyers on February 28, he laid a controversial hit on Flyers' forward Garnet Hathaway that forced Hathaway from the game, but resulted in no serious injury.
 Flyers' coach John Totorella was irate after the match, questioning the referees' decision to award only a two-minute minor penalty.
 Imama had not intended to injure Hathaway, but had spotted the Flyer charging at his Penguins' teammate, Noel Acciari, and attempted to prevent him from hitting his target.
 He scored his first goal with the Penguins on March 22 against the Columbus Blue Jackets, after getting into a fight with Mathieu Olivier earlier in the match.
+In March, he underwent surgery on his biceps, ending his season.
 He made 24 appearances for Wilkes-Barre/Scranton, recording two goals and five points.
 In 16 games with Pittsburgh, he recorded the one goal.

+He signed a one-year contract extension with Pittsburgh on June 13.
+He was placed on waivers and after going unclaimed, was assigned to Wilkes-Barre/Scranton to start the 2025–26 season.
+He was recalled on December 1 and made his Pittsburgh season debut that night against the Philadelphia Flyers.
+He made one more appearance before he was returned to the AHL on December 7.

+As a free agent after two seasons with the Penguins, Imama was signed to a one-year, two-way contract with the Florida Panthers on July 1, 2026.